-To request a continuance, a NOTICE OF STIPULATED CONTINUANCE (FAMILY LAW) (Sonoma County form FL015) Notice of Stipulated Continuance (Family Law) local form FL015 must be completed and executed by all parties or their attorneys and the continuance fee must be submitted to the family law clerk no later than noon (12:00 p.m.) two (2) court days prior to the hearing date.
+To request a continuance, a Notice of Stipulated Continuance (Family Law) Local Form FL015 must be completed and executed by all parties or their attorneys and the continuance fee must be submitted to the family law clerk no later than noon (12:00 p.m.) two (2) court days prior to the hearing date.
 Signatures transmitted by facsimile transmission (fax) are acceptable.

-If a party is unable to submit a Notice of Stipulated Continuance, Sonoma County local form FL015, to the court by noon (12:00 p.m.) two (2) court days prior to the scheduled hearing, then good cause and/or an emergency must be shown to the court on the day of the hearing.
-Furthermore, a courtesy call to the Judge's assigned judicial assistant is required by 3:00 pm one (1) court day prior to the scheduled hearing.
-The content of the call shall be limited by providing only notice that an in court continuance will be requested and that good cause and/or an emergency will be presented.
+If a party is unable to submit Local Form FL015, to the court by noon (12:00 p.m.) two (2) court days prior to the scheduled hearing, then good cause and/or an emergency must be shown to the court on the day of the hearing.
+Furthermore, a courtesy call to the assigned judicial assistant is required by 3:00 pm one (1) court day prior to the scheduled hearing.
+The content of the call shall be limited by providing only notice that an in-court continuance will be requested and that good cause and/or an emergency will be presented.